How to Make Cold Brewed Coffee at Home

 How to make cold brew at home, from "scratch"You can make cold brew at home with the use of one of these fancy machines we'll tell you about below.
 But really, all you need is a Mason jar.
 And if you are under the age of 35 and/or planning a wedding, chances are you've probably got more than a few of those.

 Step 1: You're going to need beans that are as coarsely ground as possible.
 If the beans are too fine, there will be sludge and grime and all things unpleasant.
-The beans themselves are just a matter of preference -- but again, you'll probably want to grind them yourself to ensure they are as coarse as possible.
+The beans themselves are just a matter of preference (we have some great suggestions!) -- but again, you'll probably want to grind them yourself to ensure they are as coarse as possible.